deathlegionteamlk/deathlegionteamlk/readme.md

 **Esoteric & "why does this exist" languages**

-The Brainfuck kernel above wasn't a one-off.
-If it's on the [esolang wiki](https://esolangs.org), someone here has probably opened a terminal and regretted it.
+The Brainfuck kernel wasn't a one-off, it was a warning sign.
+If it's on the [esolang wiki](https://esolangs.org), someone here has opened a terminal for it and lived to regret it.

 <div align="center">
 <img src="https://img.shields.io/badge/malbolge-2b0000?style=for-the-badge"/>